by Ian Morton

-A simple duology, unencumbered by the need to link to 43 other films would have stripped down the flabby plot of Batman vs Superman and given the film room the breathe.
+A simple duology, unencumbered by the need to link to circa 143 other films would have stripped down the flabby plot of Batman vs Superman and given the film room the breathe.
 Similarly, the sheer weight of characters alone in the Dark Universe should have been enough to steer the company away from the promise of an interlocking 10 year extravaganza.

 The same can also be said of the reverse.
-Last year, Ready Player One hit the big screen and while not a total failure, suffered immensely by pacing through plot and ultimately stuffing way too much into an already stretched 2 hour and 20 minute run time.
+Last year, Ready Player One hit the big screen and while not a total failure, suffered immensely by pacing through the plot and ultimately stuffing way too much into an already stretched 2 hour and 20 minute run time.
 With the right approach, RPO could have been a fine trilogy, delving deeper into the character arcs, villainous corporations and the pop culture that fans of the books frequently rant about.
 It was a film that could easily have been scaled up and made better for it.

 Thankfully however, not all is lost.
 A good example of cinema scaling things back can be seen with IT.
 Rather than flesh the book out and merge the back catalogue of Stephen King into a wide spanning ‘King-verse’, a focused approach over 2 films allows for a succinct adaptation.
 The benefit is that the story (and filmmakers) have a chance to find its structure without being forced to open up opportunities in the wider world – a breath of fresh air compared to the endless eluding to future projects franchises such as the Marvel Universe are guilty of.